Sad Woman, Happy Coffee

 This is why people snap.

-So when his beloved machine died, he reluctantly agreed to the purchase.
-(Ever the economist, he insisted we carefully pack up my still-working Keurig "just in case".)
-I was delighted.
-We broke it in with our Thanksgiving houseguests.
+But when his beloved machine konked out, he reluctantly agreed.
+Ever the economist, he insisted we carefully pack up my still-working Keurig "just in case".

-By February, it was stone-cold dead.
+By February, it was dead.

 Anyway.